 The Boston Architectural College has a rich history of educating professionals in architecture.
 Since 1889, the institution has been strongly connected to the profession of architecture.
 The BAC uses a unique educational model that combines learning in the studio and classroom with learning in the workplace.
-The Distance M.Arch program enables students to earn a NAAB-accredited Master of Architecture degree while continuing to practice full time in the profession, regardless of where they live and work.
-Most students are able to qualify to sit for the Architect Registration Examination (ARE) immediately upon completion of the program.
+The 2-Year/Online Master of Archictecture program enables students to earn a NAAB-accredited master's degree while continuing to practice full time in the profession, regardless of where they live and work.
+Most students are able to complete the program in two years and qualify to sit for the Architect Registration Examination (ARE) immediately upon completion of the program.

-Please note that at this time, the Distance Track Master of Architecture program is only available to US citizens and permanent residents due to visa restrictions affecting low-residency programs.
+Please note that at this time, the Online Master of Architecture program is only available to US citizens and permanent residents due to visa restrictions affecting low-residency programs.

 Prerequisites for Admission